ryanlonergan/ryanlonergan.github.io/resume.md

     </span></b><br>
 South Seattle College
 </p>
 - Represented over 8,000 student constituents to address their needs and concerns presiding over 30 officer meetings and delivering reports at 9 district wide board of trustee’s meetings.
+[OF ALL SEATTLE COLLEGES OR SOMETHING]
 - Oversaw change of leadership for officer team, including retraining and redistribution of responsibilities, and led hiring process for filling vacant positions with 40+ candidate applicants.
 - Managed a team of 7 officers and 50+ volunteers to design and implement over 15 events primarily focusing on advocacy, education, recreation, and volunteering.